 Early voting in New York will take place from October 24 – November 1.
 Early voting locations can be found here.

 New York’s Address Confidentiality Program can help survivors of domestic violence, sexual assault, trafficking, and other similar crimes obtain confidential voter registration.
 Once enrolled in the program contact the Board of Elections directly to get registered.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons after they are released from incarceration, regardless of parole or probation status, following an executive order from Governor Cuomo.

 ID Requirements for Voting: ID is only required for first time voters if no valid ID at the time of voter registration.

 Ranked Choice Voting: Starting in 2021, New York City will use ranked choice voting in city primary and special elections.

-Absentee Voting: All voters can request an absentee ballot for the June 23 primary election, and you can now submit the request online or via email.
-An excuse is required to request an absentee ballot.
+Absentee Voting: An excuse is required to request an absentee ballot.
 Voters can download the application online and must mail it to their county board of elections at least 7 days before the election or deliver it in person at least 1 day prior to the election.
 View the excuses and download the application here.

 Gender Gaps in Representation